Jayde Van Dyk: Early career

 Van Dyk played for her local club in Chirnside Park, Victoria.
 She trained with Carlton as injury cover during their inaugural AFLW season in 2017, which she cited as the point when she first sought to play professional football.
 Van Dyk joined Hawthorn's VFLW team, where she wore number 36, and played in their 2018 premiership.
 She won the 2018 Debbie Lee Medal as the best young player in the VFLW, Hawthorn's best and fairest, and was named in the VFLW Team of the Year in defence.
 Ahead of the 2018 AFLW draft, Van Dyk was predicted to be the first mature-age player selected.

 AFLW career

 Van Dyk was drafted by Carlton with the twenty-first pick in the 2018 AFLW draft, their third selection.
 She debuted in the opening round of the 2019 season: a loss to at North Hobart Oval.
 Van Dyk appreciated leadership shown by her experienced teammates, citing Brianna Davey, Kerryn Harrington, Tayla Harris, Gab Pound, and Darcy Vescio as examples.
 She played nine games in her first season, including the preliminary final and grand final.
 It was revealed Van Dyk had signed on with the Saints for two more years on 30 June 2021, tying her to the club until the end of the 2022/2023 season.
+She was delisted at the end of the 2023 season.